dice-project/DICE-Deployment-Service/tests/README.md

 | TEST_VDC                | abcde...98                      | VDC uuid        |
 | TEST_NETWORK            | 1a2b3...9f                      | network uuid    |
 | TEST_AGENT_KEY          | ab12c...f9                      | agent key uuid  |

+There is one more variable that can be used to control test execution.
+Set `TEST_WAIT_TIME` variable to time in minutes.
+This is used to terminate test that run for too long.
+For example, setting this to 10 means that each test in test suite can run for no more that 10 minutes.
+Default value used by test harness is set to 30 minutes, which should be plenty for most of the cases.

 Then create a Cloudify job, e.g., `Deployment-Service-02-integration-tests`.
 Click on **Advanced ...** and check **Use custom workspace**.
 In the Directory,